vonfalk/storm-javavis/doc/03-BNF_Syntax/index.md

 -------

 To use the BNF Syntax language, create a text file with the extension `bnf`.
-BNF Syntax is read using the standard input in Storm, and therefore supports everything that is described [here](md://Storm/Text_IO).
+BNF Syntax is read using the standard text input in Storm, and therefore supports everything that is described [here](md://Storm/Text_IO).

 Name lookup and types